balena-io/docs/pages/reference/OS/secure-boot-and-full-disk-encryption/overview.md

 Balena uses the `dm-crypt` Linux kernel subsystem and `device-mapper` framework to encrypt block devices.
 Balena supports both direct `dm-crypt` and `LUKS` (Linux Unified Key Setup) - the actual system used depends on the device type's vendor implementation.

-A secure boot installation also alters the default \{{ $names.os.lower \}} partition table as the boot partition is split into two:
+A secure boot installation also alters the default balenaOS partition table as the boot partition is split into two:

 - An unencrypted boot partition which contains the signed balena bootloader binary and other essential artifacts needed to run it.
 - An encrypted boot partition that mounts in the traditional `/mnt/boot` path and contains all other artifacts, including confidential files like `config.json` which contains API keys.